Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ### Serialization

 We replaced the old `IBitSerializable` interface with a new `INetworkSerializable` interface.
-The interface works a bit different, check our [docs page] (TODO link doesn't exist yet?)
+The interface works a bit different, check our [docs page]<!-- LINK coming soon!-->.

 ### SyncVars
-SyncVars don't longer exist in MLAPI.
+SyncVars no longer exist in MLAPI.
 Convert your existing SyncVars into [NetworkVariables](../mlapi-basics/networkvariable).

 ### Troubleshooting

 #### The type or namespace name 'MLAPI' could not be found

-This error will pop up if your project uses Assembly definition (.asmdef) files.
+This error will pop up if your project uses Assembly definition (`.asmdef`) files.
 After switching to the package version your assembly definition files will need to reference `com.unity.multiplayer.mlapi.runtime`.

 #### The type or namespace name 'NetworkedBehaviour' could not be found

 If you get an error message like this (or for another MLAPI type than `NetworkedBehaviour`) in the console it is most likely because your code contains outdated APIs.
 Open the script indicated in the error messagea and update all APIs to the new names.
-You can find a table of what we renamed in the [changelog](TODO link doesn't exist yet?).
+You can find a table of what we renamed in the [release notes](../release-notes/multiplayer/release-0-1-0.md).

 #### SerializedObjectNotCreatableException: Object at index 0 is null

 If this appears whenever you enter playmode or save a scene, close the Unity Editor and open it again and this should be gone.

-## 5.**Removing the Patcher Package**
+## 5. **Removing the Patcher Package**
 After you are done upgrading your project, you can remove the MLAPI Patcher package from your project in the Unity Package Manager as it is no longer needed.